7.1 Re-Evaluation Domain and Decision Cycle

 Key Takeaways

-- Re-Evaluation is an official WCC blueprint domain weighted at 16 percent of the exam.
+- Re-Evaluation is an official WCC blueprint domain weighted at 16 percent, the third-largest after Assessment (27 percent) and Treatment (25 percent).

-- The WCC exam expects criterion-based reasoning, not automatic product changes after a single measurement.
+- The WCC exam rewards criterion-based reasoning, not reflexive product changes after a single measurement or one unchanged week.

-- Certification does not expand state scope of practice or employer policy authority.
+- Certification does not expand state scope of practice or employer policy authority; the state board and employer govern what the certificant may do.

 Re-Evaluation as a Repeatable Decision Cycle